lz707/nlp_paper_notes/bigbird.md

 All of the papers in this group has a certain level of overlap.
 BigBird is essentially longformer + random attention.

 #### Key ideas & Technical details
 The authors added inductive bias to the original Transformer, limiting most token’s attention to a fixed local window +  a few special tokens attends globally + random attention.
 Random attention is a sparse attention were each query attends over r random number of keys.
+Interestingly, this pattern is fixed once r is decided.
+The authors did not provide more theoretical support on the design.

 ![](https://i2.wp.com/syncedreview.com/wp-content/uploads/2020/08/image-1.png)